aspose-ocr/Aspose.OCR-Documentation/python/developer-reference/areas-detection/text-in-wild/_index.md

 ## Limitations

+- [Install](/ocr/python-net/installation/) Text-in-wild OCR model in order to use this document areas detection algorithm.
-The algorithm only works with Latin letters and numbers.
+- The algorithm only works with Latin letters and numbers.
 You cannot specify the [recognition language](/ocr/python-net/languages/) and provide [whitelisted/blacklisted characters](/ocr/python-net/recognition-settings-common/).